Stop Letting Snoring and Obstructive Sleep Apnea Control Your Life! Find Relief with a SomnoGuard Oral Appliance from Ascentist Healthcare

 An oral appliance, when used at night, opens your airway by clearing obstructions.
 By assisting in clearing your throat tissues from obstructing your airway, your snoring may be lessened, and the frustrating symptoms you experience from obstructive sleep apnea may disappear.

-Ascentist ENT offers oral appliance therapy through SomnoGuard appliances.
+Ascentist Healthcare offers oral appliance therapy through SomnoGuard appliances.
 SomnoGuard is a customizable oral appliance that your ENT will fit to match your bite.

 - A CPAP alternative